webix-hub/docs/data/helpers/dnd.md

 #### Set of the drag control methods

 There are 6 DnD control event: 3 of them are used for dragged element  (addDrag) and 3 - for drop target (addDrop).
-All these events can be used to define a custom behavior for elements included in current dra-n-drop.
+All these events can be used to define a custom behavior for elements included in current drag-n-drop.

 **addDrag()** related events: